flo-rian-f/frankyb_twitter_bot/README.md

-# frankyb_twitter_bot
+# frankyb twitter bot
-A real simple twitter bot for practice with nodejs.
+A real simple twitter bot for practice in node.
+Needs a .env file with all the twitter api access credentials